Melania Trump makes second trip to U.S.-Mexico border

 WASHINGTON — Melania Trump is heading back toward the southern border of the United States.
 And this time, she's not wearing any particular message.

 The first lady boarded her plane wearing a black shirt and white slacks for the flight.
-She was expected to visit centers Thursday housing migrants apprehended at the U.S.-Mexico border.
+She was expected to visit centers Thursday housing migrants apprehended at the U.S.-Mexico border, including a U.S. Customs and Border Protection facility in Tucson, Arizona, according to Stephanie Grisham, the first lady's spokeswoman.

 Breaking News Emails